Hebei University of Economics and Business: Concordia University Chicago

-In November 2014, the provincial Department of Education informed a reporter from Shijiazhuang Daily that the Ministry of Education of China had approved the collaboration between HUEB and Concordia University Chicago for an undergraduate marketing education program.
+In November 2014, the provincial Department of Education informed a reporter from Shijiazhuang Daily that the Ministry of Education had approved the collaboration between HUEB and Concordia University Chicago for an undergraduate marketing education program.

 Woosuk University (우석대학교)

 In February 2021, under the joint guidance of the doctoral supervisors of Woosuk University and HUEB, all 21 HUEB faculty members pursuing their doctoral degrees in South Korea graduated with their doctoral degrees.
 HUEB and Woosuk University in South Korea have been engaged in joint doctoral training since 2018, with 15 HUEB professors employed as joint doctoral supervisors.
 This program is the first overseas joint doctoral training program of HUEB.
 However, the quality of those doctoral degrees is questioned by some people online.

 Confucius Institute

-In June 13, 2007, HUEB established the Confucius Institute with Kathmandu University.
+On June 13, 2007, HUEB established the Confucius Institute with Kathmandu University.
 HUEB also established a Confucius Institute in Zambia with the University of Zambia.